vialette/ppattern-iwoca/READOTHER.md

 Resolve the rightmost value conflict first.
 If such a conflict does not not exist resolve the rightmost order conflict first.

-Module `Data.Algorithm.PPattern` offers the following search function for using a specific conflict resolution algorithm.
+Module `Data.Algorithm.PPattern` offers the following search functions for using a specific conflict resolution algorithm.

 ```haskell